CommanderTrip/ffxiv-autocraftcompanion/README.md

 An automated auto crafting macro that will repeat your crafts and reapply food and potion buffs as needed!

+Note: This was made as an educational exercise.
+As stated by Square Enix, 3rd party applications are against their Terms of Service and usage could get you banned.

 ![Preview](https://github.com/CommanderTrip/ffxiv-autocraftcompanion/blob/main/bin/assets/example.png)

 ## How to Use it